 - PostgreSQL TO_TIMESTAMP function

-- Postgresql change column data type
+- PostgreSQL change column data type

 I am Bijay having more than 15 years of experience in the Software Industry.
 During this time, I have worked on MariaDB and used it in a lot of projects.
 Most of our readers are from the United States, Canada, United Kingdom, Australia, New Zealand, etc.